Guide to parking reviews

 Find out more about the Planning Committee.

 Before approved changes or new restrictions can be installed, detailed signs and lines works orders need to be prepared.
 This tells our contractors exactly what needs to be installed on street and where.
 It is important to get this done accurately so that the restrictions installed are legal and enforceable.
-Once all of the work has been completed the new TRO can be sealed and enforcement of the new restrictions can begin.
+Once all of the work has been completed the new traffic regulation order can be sealed and enforcement of the new restrictions can begin.

 The review process includes two rounds of consultation and normally takes 12 to 14 months to complete.
 You can make a request for consideration in the next reviews by using the online form to request parking restrictions.